dotnet/winforms/src/System.Windows.Forms/tests/InteropTests/NativeTests/README.md

 Manifests used in the application:

 - `App.manifest` This file used during running test to provide information about this DLL.
 Developers do not need to modify that file, just run it inside activation context.
-- `System_Windows_Forms_NativeTests.X.manifest` This is manifest where all reg-free COM objects registered.
+- `NativeTests.X.manifest` This is manifest where all reg-free COM objects registered.

 ## How to add new COM object

 1. Declare COM object in `Contract.idl` file
 2. Implement COM object in C++.
-3. Add CoClass defined in `Contract.idl` inside `System_Windows_Forms_NativeTests.X.manifest`
+3. Add CoClass defined in `Contract.idl` inside `NativeTests.X.manifest`